Michigan Wolverines football: Harbaugh years (2015–2023)

-Michigan began the 2022 season ranked eighth.
-They won a top-10 showdown against then 6-0 #10 Penn State 41-17 and beat Michigan State 29-7.
-The Wolverines defeated then 11-0 #2 Ohio State 45-23 in Columbus, marking their first win there since 2000 and the first time Harbaugh's Michigan beat both Michigan State and Ohio State in the same season.
-Michigan's perfect 12-0 regular season earned them their second straight Big Ten East Division championship and appearance in the Big Ten Championship Game.
-Michigan would defeat the West Division champions Purdue 43-22 to repeats as conference champions and head back to the College Football Playoff.
-In the semifinal Fiesta Bowl, Michigan lost to TCU 51-45 to finish the season 13-1.
-Michigan's 13 wins set a school record for most wins in a single season and it was again ranked third in the final AP and Coaches Poll rankings of the season.
-This marked the first time since 1947-1948 that Michigan finished consecutive season ranked in the top three.
-Running back Blake Corum finished seventh in voting for the Heisman Trophy.
+In 2022, Michigan began the season ranked No. 8.
+They won a top-10 showdown against 6-0 No. 10 Penn State 41-17, and beat Michigan State 29–7.
+The Wolverines defeated 11-0 No. 2 Ohio State 45–23 in Columbus, marking their first win at Ohio Stadium since 2000 and the first time Harbaugh and Michigan beat both Michigan State and Ohio State in the same season.
+Michigan's perfect 12–0 regular season record earned them their second straight Big Ten East Division championship and an appearance in the Big Ten Championship Game.
+Michigan would defeat the West Division champions Purdue 43–22, and repeat as conference champions and earn a second consecutive College Football Playoff appearance.
+In the semifinal Fiesta Bowl, Michigan lost to TCU 51–45, finishing the season 13–1.
+Michigan's 13 wins set a school record for most wins in a single-season and the team was again ranked third in the final AP and Coaches Poll of the season.
+This marked the first time since 1947 and 1948 that Michigan finished consecutive seasons ranked in the top three.
+Running back Blake Corum finished seventh in the voting for the 2022 Heisman Trophy.

+The 2023 season started with the university-imposed three-game suspension of Harbaugh for recruiting violations during the COVID-19 dead period.
+The NCAA also opened an investigation into allegations regarding a Michigan sign-stealing operation against other teams.
+The ensuing controversy led to the firing of linebackers coach Chris Partridge and the commissioner, Tony Petitti, imposing a suspension of Harbaugh for the final three games of the 2023 regular season.
+Sherrone Moore took over as acting-head coach and the Wolverines continued to win games, including a road win against top-ten ranked Penn State, a record-setting 1,000th win against Maryland and a third straight victory over rival Ohio State.
+After completing his suspension, Harbaugh coached Michigan to a 26–0 win over No. 16 Iowa in the 2023 Big Ten Championship Game.
+Michigan was then ranked No. 1 in both major polls and by the College Football Playoff Committee, securing a playoff berth for the third consecutive season.
+Harbaugh coached Michigan to a 27–20 overtime victory over No. 4 Alabama in the Rose Bowl, improving their record to 14–0 on the season.
+Harbaugh then coached Michigan to a 34–13 victory over Washington in the College Football Playoff National Championship, setting a single-season program record with 15 wins and zero losses for the season.
+On January 24, 2024, Harbaugh accepted an offer to become the head coach of the NFL's Los Angeles Chargers.
+In his nine-season tenure at Michigan, Harbaugh compiled an 89–25 record, winning three Big Ten championships and one national championship.